sudeeprp/rapa-home/epic-living.md

 ## Narasimha again

-The demon Hiranyakahpu resides within us as greed, anxiety, fear, anger, hesitation... demanding attention at the cost of our purpose.
+The demon Hiranyakashipu resides within everyone as greed, anxiety, fear, anger, hesitation and other distractions.
+They demand attention at the cost of purpose.
 Let Narasimha free you!

 [![Narasimha](https://img.youtube.com/vi/3LkdWJNykSs/0.jpg)](https://www.youtube.com/watch?v=3LkdWJNykSs)